Are you trying to figure out the Japan winter packing list?

 7. Down Jacket

-A down jacket is definitely one of the must-have items to bring on your Japan winter packing list.
+A down jacket is definitely one of the must-have items to pack for Japan winter.

 Typically made with duck or goose feathers, wearing a down jacket helps to retain heat and provide warmth for as long as you are wearing it.